araobp/onos-app/README.md

 ```

 ##Note
-I could not build ONOS due to some error, so I refered to the following:
+I could not build ONOS due to some errors, because "~/.m2/repository/org/apache/maven/plugins/maven-archetype-plugin/2.2/maven-archetype-plugin-2.2.pom" has some problems:

+I refered to the following:
 https://ask.opendaylight.org/question/3816/odl-conntroller-build-error-execution-default-jar-of-goal-orgapachemavenpluginsmaven-archetype-plugin22jar-failed/

+I also needed to replace the dependency on commons-collections in pom.xml with the following one: http://mvnrepository.com/artifact/commons-collections/commons-collections/3.2.1